malikpiara/moonwith/README.md

 ## Current Status.
 Next Steps

-Started building a comment system in November for my module assessment at CODE University.
-Right now, we're retrieving comments from a dummy data structure in the [piara.li](https://github.com/malikpiara/piara.li) API.
+Started building a comment system in November for my frontend module assessment at CODE University.
+Right now, comments are retrieved from a data structure in the [piara.li](https://github.com/malikpiara/piara.li) API.
 New comments only show up after the app is redeployed and they don't persist since there's no database yet.
+You can read the comments in real time at [piara.li/comments](https://piara.li/comments).

-The next step is sending data from the comment forms to the API.
-Already built an endpoint but having trouble figuring out how to issue the POST request from the frontend.
+The next step is to make the comment section of every post dynamic, to connect the API to a database and to start using CSS variables.
+That will conclude version 1 of the comment system.

-After the first version of the comment system is fully implemented, I'll work on a way of managing them and build a page protected with authentication.
+Afterwards, I'll start working on a way of managing comments and build a page protected with authentication.

+## Project History

+This is the fifth time I build Moonwith from scratch.
+I learned a great deal in the process about different technologies and approaches.
+Here's an overview:

+1. Built everything statically with HTML and CSS.
+2. Created a Flask application (combining both frontend and backend, deployed to Heroku).
+3. Created a Django application (combining both frontend and backend, deployed to Heroku).
+4. Created a [static site generator with Flask + HTMX](https://github.com/malikpiara/moon) to access important capabilities like AJAX and CSS transitions without adding complexity to the frontend.
+5. Next.js frontend supported by the piara.li API in Express.

+## Thank You

+Thank you Ben Bachem, Jonathan Freiberger, Hanno Grimm, Moritz Eich, Dennis Willmann, Johann Hemmann, Lukas Müller, Henrique Dias and Berk Özzambak for supporting me so promptly.
+Without you, I wouldn't have been able to learn so much in so little time.